HumanCellAtlas/dcp-community/rfcs/text/Fusillade in the DCP.md

 ```

 1. In DCP infra run the script `DCPGroup.py` to add your group to Fusillade.
 If any roles
-specified in the group do not exists, an error will be thrown, and that group will not be create if it did not
+specified in the group do not exist, an error will be thrown, and that group will not be created if it did not
 previously exist, or it will not be updated if previously existed.
 Any member not in the group will be added to the
 group.
 The group added will be named `{group}-{stage}`. `{stage}` is excluded from name when deployment is
 `prod`.
-For all deployments
-  the group named `user_default` does is not contain the deployment.
+The group named `user_default` will not contain the deployment stage when it is add/modified.

 #### As a DCP operator how do I remove a role from a group?
 1. With an authenticated user or service account with permissions to modify groups, use the PUT